redhat-cop/redhat-image-mode-demo/use-cases/image-builder-bootc-iso/README.md

-# Use Case - Building a ISO image using bootc-image-builder
+# Use Case - Building a RHEL ISO image using bootc-image-builder

 In this example, we will build a container image from a Containerfile and we will generate a ISO image to spin up a Virtual Machine in KVM and install RHEL from the container image.